Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 31,035, 12,482 total housing units (homes and apartments), and a median house value of $165,311, Myrtle Beach real estate and house prices are near the national average for all cities and towns.
+With 31,035 people, 12,482 houses or apartments, and a median cost of homes of $166,878, Myrtle Beach real estate and house prices are near the national average for all cities and towns.

 Large apartment complexes or high rise apartments are the single most common housing type in Myrtle Beach, accounting for 48.56% of the city's housing units.
 Other types of housing that are prevalent in Myrtle Beach include single-family detached homes ( 30.44%), duplexes, homes converted to apartments or other small apartment buildings ( 8.89%), and a few row houses and other attached homes ( 8.33%).
-Cities that are predominantly high-density buildings are relatively uncommon in the US.
-Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.
+This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.

 People in Myrtle Beach primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Myrtle Beach has a mixture of owner-occupied and renter-occupied housing.